Country info and advice - Bulgaria

 country.
 I served there as a Peace Corps Volunteer and I loved the place.
 The

-I am looking to get back there to teach English and improve my Bulgarian :)
+around your neighborhood.
+And children walk to schools as well.
+I am looking to go back to teach English and improve my Bulgarian :)

 If your advice is about a specific school, please post it in our forum